Alfresco/acs-packaging/docs/creating-a-t-engine.md

 transform option, but the number of the `transform` method's parameters will have to match the transform options defined in [engine_config.json]((https://github.com/Alfresco/alfresco-helloworld-transformer/blob/master/src/main/resources/engine_config.json)).

+#####  processTransform

 ```java
 public void processTransform(File sourceFile, File targetFile, Map<String, String> transformOptions, Long timeout)
 ```

-This method is called by requests which come in through a message queue used by the Transform Service.
-It performs the same transform as the `/transform` endpoint.
+This method handles requests from the Transform Service via a message queue.
+As it performs the same transform as the **transform** method they tend to both call a common method to perform the actual transform.

+#####  getProbeTestTransform

 ```java
 public ProbeTestTransform getProbeTestTransform()